 Parts of the coast are well developed and are readily able to meet the exacting demands of international visitors.
 Other parts are very poor indeed, and here visitors will find tourism barely developed at all.
 As you might expect, therefore, accommodation ranges between modern hotels of international standards to somewhat spartan backpacker hostels.
 While most coastal towns and villages are warm and welcoming, many with a particularly special laid-back, mellow vibe, some places are distinctly dodgy and we recommend caution if wandering in less salubrious areas of town.
 Also, worthy of note from a safety perspective is the strong undertow and the riptides that occur on much of the coast.

 There are plenty of gay friendly hotels and guesthouses on the Ecuadorian coast.
-However, it is not yet an area geared up for the gay traveller.
-For this reason we are not currently including a visit to the coast in our fixed-date departure tours.
+However, it is not yet an area geared up for the gay traveler.
+For this reason, we are not currently including a visit to the coast in our fixed-date departure tours.
 We will, however, be very pleased to build in a visit to this intriguing part of the country in our tailor-made itineraries.

 When to Come